quicwg/base-drafts/draft-ietf-quic-transport.md

 break linkability between two points of network attachment.

-An endpoint might need to send packets on multiple networks without receiving any response from the server.
+An endpoint might need to send packets on multiple networks without receiving any response from its peer.
 To ensure that the endpoint is not linkable across each of these changes, a new connection ID and packet number gap are needed for each network.
 To support this, each endpoint sends multiple NEW_CONNECTION_ID messages.
 Each NEW_CONNECTION_ID is marked with a sequence